Collective effects enhanced multi-qubit information engines: Discussion

 In this work, we have studied a many-body QIE that relies on one bit of information to extract work from a single heat bath.
 The engine considered here is modeled by a multi-qubit system WM interacting collectively with a heat reservoir.
 The collective effects observed in this system arise from the bath's inability to distinguish between the qubits as they exchange energy, which results in a non-trivial steady state of the WM.
 Based on the measurement outcome of the net magnetization direction of the steady state, a unitary operation may be performed to extract useful work.

 Our findings demonstrate that by utilizing effects stemming from the collective system-bath coupling, the QIE can achieve a quadratic advantage in the mean work output, as compared to its independent counterpart in the large temperature limit.
-However, this quadratic advantage is limited to finite sizes of the WM in the case of finite temperatures.
 Additionally, we have shown that this collective advantage is present in other performance metrics as well, such as low noise-to-signal ratio and low thermodynamic uncertainty, for appropriate parameter values.
+However, we emphasize that these collective advantages are limited to high temperatures only ($n \beta \ll 2/\hbar \omega$).
+In contrast, low temperatures favor independent operation of the setup, both in terms of the mean work output (see Fig. \ref{fig:wvsT}), as well as in terms of the thermodynamic uncertainty (see Fig. \ref{fig:Q}).
 Our research is motivated by recent findings that demonstrate that such collective effects can significantly enhance the performance of quantum heat engines~\cite{niedenzu18cooperative, kloc19collective, latune20collective, klimovsky19cooperative,jaseem2022quadratic}.
 However, in contrast to collective quantum heat engines, where the improvement in performance follows from collective enhancement in the specific heat of the WM, here the collective advantage stems from the higher occupation probabilities of the high positive magnetization states of the WM.

-Finally, we note that the collective quantum information engine proposed here can be expected to be experimentally realizable in several existing setups, such as by using Rydberg atoms placed in a cavity~\cite{PhysRevLett.49.117}, atomic sodium~\cite{gross1976observation}, quantum dots~\cite{scheibner2007superradiance}, and organic microcavity~\cite{quach2022superabsorption}.